vonnieda/dimple/README.md

 - Fast, reliable, and worldwide.
 Based on Backblaze B2 Cloud Storage.
 - $0.99 for 100GB per month, or a year for $8.99.
 Pay only for what you use.
   100GB stores roughly 30,000 songs.
-- All features also available for free using your preferred S3 compatible storage provider.
+- All features also available for free using any S3 compatible storage provider.

 # Mantras
 - If a song has an outro that runs into the intro of the next song, don't play